-Friday's 8-1 win featured junior first baseman Christian Walker, who reached base all four times at the plate including two hits, a homer and five RBI in the victory.
+He also had a season-high three hits as well as three RBI in the 8-1 win over UNC Asheville.
+In the 8-1 win over Elon, Walker reached base all four times at the plate including two hits, a homer and five RBI in the victory.
 The five RBI tied a career-high.
-Walker hit safely in all three games of the series and owns a five-game hitting streak.
-He leads the team in hitting with a .381 average (8-for-21) with a homer and eight RBI.
+Walker hit safely in all three games of the series

 ENGLISH HAS A KNACK

-Another key offensive contributor early in the season has been freshman outfielder Tanner English.
+=Another key offensive contributor early in the season has been freshman outfielder Tanner English.
+He was 2-for-5 with a run scored in the 8-5 win over Furman He had a season-high three hits and a run scored in the 5-2 win over Charleston Southern.
+English went 2-for-4 with two runs in the 8-1 win over UNC Asheville.
 He scored a run in all three games of the Elon series and hit safely in all three games as well.
 English drove in three runs for the weekend with a key two-run triple to left-center in 6-0 win over Elon in the second inning.
-English is hitting .333 (7-for-21) for the season with five runs scored and five RBI.

 English also factored in all three victories of the VMI series.
 He tallied two hits in the opener vs. VMI, had a RBI base hit in the 3-2 victory and capped that off with two runs scored and a RBI in the 13-1 win in the series finale.

-Freshman shortstop Joey Pankake also had a knack for getting on base in the Elon series.
+He tallied his first career homer and RBI in the 2-1 win vs. Presbyterian.
+The game-winning hit came in the bottom of the fourth inning.
+Pankake was productive in the Elon series.
 He was 2-for-4 with a triple and three runs scored in the 8-1 win in the opener.
-He had two walks in Saturday's victory and a hit and a run scored in the Sunday series finale.
-Pankake is hitting .263 (5-for-19) with five runs scored.
+He had two walks in game two and a hit and a run scored in the Sunday series finale.

 LB LIGHTS IT UP